6 Online Instant File Sharing Sites You’ve Never Heard Of

 This is great if you’ve got a document you want to share, but would rather not keep on the Internet for an extended period of time.
 Also, this service’s links do not expire if you close your browser.
 Again, there are privacy implications to this, but to me the self-destruct features help make up for this.

 LargeDocument [Broken URL Removed]

 Yet another tool for the job, Large Document sports a flash interface, so Mac and Linux users may experience some instability.
 Having said that, it works really well for Windows users if your Flash is up to date.

-It’s worth noting that Large Document also offers nifty instructions for integrating with Gmail.
+It’s worth noting that Large Document also offers nifty.
 This is perfect for those moments when Gmail tells you a file is too big!

 I’m interested in the file sharing sites you know about.
 Know of some services we’ve missed?
 Share them below; you just might find them featured later on this year.
 Also feel free to recommend services among those listed, because your experience is valuable input for the rest of us!

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.